Key terms and concepts

 Future perspective

 As one of SLU's four future platforms, SLU Urban Futures has the task of looking to and thinking about the future.
-Its overall mission is to address long-term challenges for sustainable urban development, both nationally and internationally.
+Its overall mission is to address long-term challenges for sustainable urban development, nationally and internationally.

 Futurology